tychay/TGIFramework/README.md

 - Terry's Generic Internet Framework: Because I have an ego?
 - Thank God It’s a Framework: Because that's what the world needs, another architectural framework! ;-)

-Originally, it was the parts of the [Tagged website][tagged] that were generic enough to be used by any project requiring scalability where the operational control of the servers is under the application builder.
+Originally, it was the parts of the [Tagged website](http://www.tagged.com/ "Tagged") that were generic enough to be used by any project requiring scalability where the operational control of the servers is under the application builder.